clasei/flowx-server/README.md

 # flowx-server
-Backend for Flowx → A Spring Boot API with PostgreSQL for handling tasks
+The backend of flowx — a Spring Boot API with PostgreSQL for handling tasks smoothly.